cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - **Racial Abilies** have no effect during the prelude, except combat-related ones.
 - **Retreats** are not possible during the prelude.
 - **Initiative** defines an ordering of the player.
 The Speaker has an initiative of 1, the next player (following the Rotation Cycler) has 2, etc. When there is a timing conflict regarding the use of an ability, the player with lowest initiative goes first.
-- ~~Each player will have a hand of Prelude Cards, each featuring an initiative number.
-The **initiative** of a player is the lowest initiative number among their cards.
-A player is said to **have initiative** over another when their initiative is lower.
-Doing something in **initiative order** means the player with initiative does it first, then the player the second-lowest initiative, etc.~~

 ### Claims
 Most Prelude Cards contain a **Claim**.
 Players use these to expand their territory during the prelude.
 For each Claim, they will choose a planet or system to target with it, and will assign units to it.
 There are different types of claims.